SathwikaKarre/devops-hands-on-100-days/Day-13-IPtables-Installation-And-Configuration/README.md

 cat /etc/os-release  (o/p: Cent OS)
 ## Install the iptables and its dependencies on all app servers
 yum install iptables-services -y
-## To list the iptables along with lne numbers
+## To list the iptables along with line numbers
 sudo iptables -L -n --line-numbers

 -L (list the iptables)